sethreidnz/redux-react-introduction-tutorial/03-Integrating-Redux-And-React.md

 export default connect(mapStateToProps)(EmployeeDashboard)
 ```

-How connect works is that it takes two arguments (we are only using one at the moment) and returns a function
+How connect works is that it takes two arguments (we are only using one at the moment) and returns another function
-that you can pass your component to and 'connect' it to your Redux store.
+that you pass your container component in order to 'connect' it to your Redux store.
+This really just means
+that you have access to your store through in that component, among some other utility functions.

 **mapStateToProps**